a-F1/a-F1.github.io/_news/arxiv_worstcase.md

 related_posts: false
 ---

-:sparkles:  Our paper <a href="https://arxiv.org/abs/2403.07362"> Challenging Forgets: Unveiling the Worst-Case Forget Sets in Machine Unlearning</a> has been made public on arxiv!
+:sparkles:  Our paper <a href="https://arxiv.org/abs/2403.07362"> Challenging Forgets </a> has been made public on arxiv!